anoopsarkar/compilers-class/hw1.md

 ## Ground Rules

-* Each group should submit using one person as the designated uploader.
 * You must turn in two things:
     * Your output on the testcases which is the file `output.zip` produced by running `python zipout.py` must be uploaded to the [leaderboard web site]({{ site.leaderboard }}).
 It should have a value higher than the output from `default.lex` to get any marks.
     * Your source code from the `answer` directory as a zip file `source.zip` produced by running `python zipsrc.py` must be uploaded to the HW1 submission page on [Coursys]({{ site.coursys }}).